maubanel/p4v-unreal/ue5-existing/README.md

 ##### `Step 3.`\|`P4VUE5`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+If you have a green check mark on Source Control you can skip to step 6 (bottom right of the editor).

-Now there is a small message on the bottom right stating that source control is not turned on.
-Select it and choose **Connect to Source Control** to bring up the source control menu and then select **Perforce** from the list.
+If there is not a green check markNow then select it and choose **Connect to Source Control** to bring up the source control menu and then select **Perforce** from the list.

 ![turn on source control](images/turnOnSource.png)